kvarak/dnd/docs/_Classes/fighter.md

 Bulwarks are elite defensive warriors whose strengths shine while fighting side by side with their allies.
 Though trained to use weapons of all types, they are especially effective when using a protective style of fighting with a weapon and shield.
 Alone, a Bulwark is a small threat, but when fighting alongside their allies they are impenetrable walls of steel.

 ### Guardian Stance
-Beginning at 3rd level, so long as you are wielding a shield, you can use a ***bonus action*** to enter a Guardian Stance.
+As long as you are wielding a shield, you can use a ***bonus action*** to enter a Guardian Stance.
 This Stance lasts indefinitely and ends early if you are incapacitated or end it as a free action.
 While in this Stance, you gain the following features:
-* Your base movement speed is reduced by 10 feet.
+- Your base movement speed is reduced by 10 ft.
-* You can confer three-quarters cover against ranged attacks to adjacent allies.
+- You can confer three-quarters cover against ranged attacks to adjacent allies.
-* Adjacent allies that are wielding a shield gain a +1 bonus to their AC.
+- Adjacent allies that are wielding a shield gain a +1 bonus to their AC.
-* As a ***reaction***, when an adjacent creature is hit by an attack, you can become the target of the attack, taking the damage of the attack, as well as any other results of the hit.
+- As a ***reaction***, when an adjacent creature is hit by an attack, you can become the target of the attack, taking the damage of the attack, as well as any other results of the hit.
-* As a ***bonus action***, you can make a melee weapon attack with your shield.
+- As a ***bonus action***, you can make a melee weapon attack with your shield.
 You are considered proficient with this attack, and on hit, your shield attack deals bludgeoning damage equal to 1d4 + your Strength modifier.

 ### Steadying Influence
-Beginning at 7th level, you emanate an aura of confidence.
+You emanate an aura of confidence.
 Any creature to which you are conferring cover can make the first ranged spell or weapon attack roll on each of its turns with advantage.

 ### Mobile Cover
-Beginning at 10th level, you can coordinate your movement with your allies as you shield them from attacks.
+You can coordinate your movement with your allies as you shield them from attacks.
 Whenever a creature to which you are conferring cover moves on their turn, you can use your ***reaction*** to move with them, up to a maximum distance equal to your speed.

 ### Immovable Object
-Beginning at 15th level, you cannot be shoved or knocked prone.
+You cannot be shoved or knocked prone.

 ### Unshakable Bastion
 You are a master amongst Stalwarts.
-Starting at 18th level, your Guardian Stance feature can affect creatures within 10 feet.
+Your Guardian Stance feature can affect creatures within 10 feet.